PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 1. Individual Practice
 1. Checked Practice
 1. Repeat

+I will be doing 1-1s and give periodic Hot Tips.

 I want you to succeed!
 All of these rules are flexible, but realize they're to push you and make the class valuable.